 I am Krati, a still life photographer, set stylist and a food writer.
-Just like you all, I am an amateur baker and a home cook.
+Just like you all, I am a self taught baker and a home cook.
 What started as a hobby is now my full-time work!
 It all started back in the UK some half a decade ago.

 While I was looking for work, in my free time I started tinkering around with the recipes, baked my first bread and my first Madeira cake!
 First book I borrowed from Harrogate library was Mary Berry’s ‘Cook Now, Eat Later’ and that changed my life!
 I got hooked onto baking, especially bread got my attention the most.
 Although with full time work, I became quite irregular with blogging but whenever I got a chance, I did share my work.

 Now, there is no looking back!
 I am hungry (pun intended!) to cook and bake more.
 I have a desire to learn more about different cultures, their food, techniques and recipes.
 There is so much to see and learn in our diverse world.

 Photography happened out of necessity.
 I started learning and practising still life photography, understanding basics, editing techniques and most importantly light and composition.
 It’s been such an interesting journey so far that the deeper I delve into the world of photography, I feel that I have only scratched the surface.